-Pears slowly tenderised in caramelised red wine with aromatic earthy cloves, cinnamon and Star anise, Poached pears in Red Wine.
+Pears slowly tenderised in caramelised red wine with aromatic earthy cloves, cinnamon and Star anise; Poached pears in Red Wine.

 Tantalise your tastebuds with pure lushness.
 And, flutter.